 Afterward, I fill the cup with thinned paint (following paint can instructions for thinning).
 The ash tray stand is getting a soft antique white paint, only one coat.

 Afterward, cleanup is the same as with the stain, easy and quick. woot!

 You know I love adding my typography to anything I can.
 Funny thing is, this sweet table is almost identical to one my youngest son did about 5 years ago.
 He literally did almost the same thing with a different vibe on another upcycled clock face table.
 Likewise, I wanted to replicate it with a twist.

 First, I used my transfer tutorial to create a clock graphic to size, then chopped it up for printing.
-Then, after printing in pieces, I taped it together to fit the table top.
+After printing the pieces, I taped it together to fit the table top.
 Trace the graphic to transfer the design.